 Christmas is a wonderful time of year, but it can also bring extra chaos and clutter.
 Check out this post for 4 reasons to declutter your home before Christmas and where to start.

 PREPARING FOR CHRISTMAS

 Christmas is an exciting and busy time of year for many of us.
 There is so much to plan and organise and our homes, calendars, minds and hearts become full of things to do, places to be and people to see.

-There are lots of ways that you can get organised and simplify your Christmas.
-For some help with this, check my post on 30 things to organise for Christmas.
+There are many ways that you can get organised and simplify your Christmas.
+To get started with a quick checklist, try these 30 things to organise for Christmas for some ideas.

 One other thing that I find really helps me plan and prepare for this busy season is to declutter my home before Christmas.